Probable Cause

 Contact an Experienced Criminal Defense Attorney Today

 Have you been charged with a crime?
-If you suspect that the police arrested you and searched you or your car without probable cause, contact Suhre & Associates, LLC criminal defense lawyer immediately at (859) 569-4014.
+If you suspect that the police arrested you and searched you or your car without probable cause, contact Suhre & Associates DUI and Criminal Defense Lawyers criminal defense lawyer immediately at (859) 569-4014.
 No matter how strong the evidence against you might be, you could walk free if the evidence against you was seized without probable cause.